Producible/MinRAGServer/README.md

-# MinFileServer
+# MinRAGServer

-The MinFileServer is a Go-based web application with a user-friendly interface to navigate project directories and view file contents.
-It's designed to assist ChatGPT in reading files from URLs, with the support of scraping plugins.
-The application allows users quickly to browse through different projects, expand/collapse directories, and view file contents in a new window.
+MinRAGServer is a Go-based web application designed to enhance the capabilities of Retrieval Augmented Generation (RAG) models like ChatGPT.
+With its user-friendly interface, MinRAGServer simplifies the process of navigating project directories and viewing file contents, making it an invaluable tool for feeding content to ChatGPT, especially when used with scraping plugins.
+Users can quickly browse through different projects, expand or collapse directories, and view file contents in new windows, streamlining the data retrieval process for RAG models.

 <img width="600" alt="image_2023-11-29_13-45-03" src="https://github.com/greatwhiz/MinFileServer/assets/35230556/6e70a6f5-482b-49b3-b3cd-571e73005564">